SoumyaNamdeo3015/Complier-of-E-/README.md

 ## Generating the Code

-To generate the code in the target language, we will need to recursively iterate over the parse tree you created in Part 2.
+To generate the code in the target language, we will need to recursively iterate over the parse tree you created earlier.

 ## Handling Memory Allocation of Variables

 When we do variable assignment in the E++ expressions, we don’t assign the variables a specific memory address.
 Instead, this part is handled by the compiler itself.
 We will maintain a vector (in a stack fashion) of available free memory indexes, delete or insert the memory index from the end if a new variable is assigned a value or it’s deleted respectively.
 We also assume 0-based indexing.

-**Note:** This will make the memory address allocation random.
-To check the correctness of the program, we will simulate it on a “stack machine”.
-That is, we won’t check the memory address and symbol mapping, but only the value returned.

 ## Class EPPCompiler (eppcompiler.h)